isramv/ckeditor_linkchange/README.md

 I created a simple ckeditor plugin that allows non technical writers to change the text of a URL only by selecting (partially) the link and editing the content in a prompt.

-this small plugin allows the end users to avoid typos and deleting the url by mistake.
+This small plugin allows the end users to avoid typos or deleting the url by mistake.

-but in order to make this plugin works in Drupal I need to create a plugin for the WYSIWYG Drupal module (the drupal way).
+In order to make this plugin work in Drupal I needed to create a plugin for the WYSIWYG Drupal module (the Drupal way).

-We need to let know the WYSIWYG module that we wanted to implement a new plugin for our ckeditor, so we use the following hook.
+We need to let the WYSIWYG module know we want to implement a new plugin for our ckeditor, so we use the following hook.

 ## the Drupal 7 Module: